prathamesh-sonpatki/golang-challenge/_posts/2015-02-01-Golang-Challenge-FAQ.md

 **How to Enter the Golang Challenge ?**

 * Read the **Challenge Rules** located at the bottom of this page.
 By participating in this challenge, you agree to be bound by these Challenge Rules.
-* You can enter the challenge by posting your solution details only on 14th or 15th of the month. [here](https://github.com/IndianGuru/Golang-Challenge-1).
+* You can enter the challenge by posting your solution details only on 14th or 15th of the month **[here](https://github.com/IndianGuru/Golang-Challenge-1)**.
 No new solutions will be accepted after that.
 * The Go working solution(s) should be clear-cut, follow Go conventions and still be easy to understand.
 Refer to [Effective Go](https://golang.org/doc/effective_go.html) and [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments).
 * On the 16th of the month, all the solutions will be thrown open for everyone to see, comment upon and cast votes.